solo-io/gloo/docs/content/guides/security/auth/jwt/access_control/_index.md

 It is also assumed that you are using a local `minikube` cluster.

 ## Verifying Kubernetes service account JWTs
-In this guide, we will show how to use Gloo Edge to verify Kubernetes service account JWTs and how to define RBAC policies to control the resources service accounts are allowed to access.
+In this guide, we will show how to use Gloo Gateway to verify Kubernetes service account JWTs and how to define RBAC policies to control the resources service accounts are allowed to access.

 ### Deploy sample application